-4.5 Development will be focused at well\-connected locations for example along strategic transport corridors, close to existing local services and in areas with a good level of existing or proposed transport infrastructure including sustainable transport and active travel opportunities.
+4.5 Development will be focused at well-connected locations for example along strategic transport corridors, close to existing local services and in areas with a good level of existing or proposed transport infrastructure including sustainable transport and active travel opportunities.
 This will help reduce the need to travel and encourage the use of non-car modes.

-4.6 Creating development that is accessible by different modes of transport, especially walking and cycling and the use of public transport is essential in promoting sustainable development as it reduces car dependency.
-An important policy tool to achieve this is the modal hierarchy (a b) Protect the Green Belt from inappropriate development
+- 4.6 Creating development that is accessible by different modes of transport, especially walking and cycling and the use of public transport is essential in promoting sustainable development as it reduces car dependency.
+An important policy tool to achieve this is the modal hierarchy (a prioritised list of transport modes).
+All major development should follow the modal hierarchy by providing access for all of the following:

-- i.
-Walking and providing access for people with mobility impairment
+- i Walking and providing access for people with mobility impairment

-- ii.
-Cycling
+- ii Cycling

-- iii.
-Public transport
+- iii Public transport

-- iv.
-Powered two wheelers
+- iv Powered two wheelers

-- v.
-Commercial vehicles including taxis
+- v Commercial vehicles including taxis

-- vi.
-Car sharing
+- vi Car sharing

-- vii.
-Private cars.
+- vii Private cars.